CCR2: Alzheimer

 CCR2 deficient mice have been shown to develop an accelerated Alzheimer's-like pathology in comparison to wild type mice.
 This is not the first time that immune function and inflammation have been linked to age-related cognitive decline (i.e. dementia).

 Obesity

-Within the fat (adipose) tissue of CCR2 deficient mice, there is an increased number of eosinophils, greater alternative macrophage activation, and a propensity towards type 2 cytokine expression.
+Within the fat (adipose) tissue of CCR2-deficient mice, there is an increased number of eosinophils, greater alternative macrophage activation, and a propensity towards type 2 cytokine expression.
 Furthermore, this effect was exaggerated when the mice became obese from a high fat diet.

-Myocardial Infarct
+Myocardial infarction

 CCR2 surface expression on blood monocytes changes in a time-of-day–dependent manner (being higher at the beginning of the active phase) and affects monocytes recruitment in tissues including the heart.
 As a consequence when an acute ischemic event happens during the active phase, monocytes are more susceptible to invade the heart.
 An excessive monocytes infiltration generates higher inflammation and increases the risk of heart failure.